albertito/libjio/doc/guide.rst

 crash at any point.

-In this document, we think of a transaction as a list of *(buffer, length, offset)* to be applied to a file.
+In this document, we think of a transaction as a list of *(buffer, length, offset)* to be written to a file.
 That triplet is called an *operation*, so we can say that a transaction represents an ordered group of operations on the same file.